 Why this recipe works

 The spices, combined with the honey and coffee, create a wonderful mellow taste with a moist crumb.
-The aroma as this easy cake recipe from scratch bakes is simply out of this world.
+The aroma of this easy cake recipe from scratch bakes is simply out of this world.

 Variations and substitutions